manasbondale/hotter/README.md

-# Hot reload anything!
+# Auto-restart on file changes

-## Hotter is a command line tool that lets you hot reload any command
+## Hotter is a command line tool that lets you auto-restart any command if files in the directory change

 ## How to use: